Uniforms of the United States Coast Guard: Working uniforms

 The current working uniform of the Coast Guard is the Operational Dress Uniform (ODU).
 The ODU may be worn year-round primarily as a field utility and watchstanding uniform, but may also be worn in an office environment where appropriate.
 The ODU is similar, both in function and style, to the Battle Dress Uniform previously worn by all branches of the U.S. Armed Forces.
 However, the ODU is in a solid dark blue with no camouflage pattern and does not have lower pockets on the blouse.

-The ODU was introduced in the early 2000s as a replacement for two then existing working uniforms—Working Blue and Undress Blue.
-The Working Blue was an all-dark-blue cotton twill uniform in the style of Dickies workwear with sew-on name tapes and collar devices, worn with a baseball cap and black boots (or boat shoes).
-The Undress Blue uniform was essentially the Working Blue uniform but replacing the working blue shirt with the short-sleeve Tropical Blue uniform shirt, with metal collar devices.
+The ODU was introduced in the early 2000s as a replacement for the previous Working Blue uniform, which was an all-dark-blue cotton twill uniform with sew-on name tapes and collar devices, worn with a baseball cap and black boots (or boat shoes).

 The first generation ODU, in service from 2004 to 2012, was worn with the blouse tucked into the trousers.
-The current, second generation ("untucked") ODU is worn with the blouse untucked and has black Coast Guard insignia embroidered on the right breast pocket as well as the side pockets of the trousers.
+The current, second generation ("untucked") ODU is worn with the blouse untucked and has black Coast Guard insignia embroidered on the right breast pocket.

 The standard footwear is a black composite-toe boot.
 Brown boat shoes may be allowed for daily wear aboard ship unless boots are required for safety reasons.

 The standard headgear is a baseball-style cap with "U.S. Coast Guard," in gold lettering embroidered in an arch at the top front.
 Units may also authorize unit-specific ball caps.
 Formerly these varied in style but regulations now specify that the ball cap must be the standard style with the unit name (usually abbreviated) embroidered in a single straight line just above the visor.
 For E-4 and above, pin-on rank insignia is worn centered on the front of the cap.